Columbia College Chicago: Energy profile

 In 2012, the college decided to consolidate the Recycling Program into a sustainability-based program.
 The position of Recycling Manager became Sustainability Manager.
 Other part-time staff from the Recycling Program moved under the Sustainability Manager's direction into this new sustainability program.
 These part-time positions are responsible for maintaining the campus green spaces and managing diversion efforts such as compost and atypical recycling (batteries, technotrash).

 Campus recycling and waste collection is coordinated by its janitorial services contractor.

 Energy investments

 Columbia College has at least $8 million invested in the oil, gas and coal industry.
 Ken Gotsch, the former CFO of Columbia, reported that these companies include oil and gas companies Murphy Oil Corporation and Apache Corporation.

-Campus media

-The Columbia Chronicle is the college's award-winning weekly newspaper.
-Frequency TV is the college's television station.
-WCRX (88.1 FM) is the college's radio station.
-These outlets are run by students for class credit in their respective departments.
-However, students working at The Chronicle and Frequency TV can get paid for their work.
-The newspaper has won numerous awards, the most recent in 2009–10 as Best Weekly College Newspaper in the state, midwest and nation.

-Broadcast journalism students produce two television news shows that are broadcast each week on Frequency TV: Newsbeat and Metro Minutes.
-The student-produced Out on a Limb comedy television show has been nominated for a local Emmy Award.
-Radio students work on WCRX producing live mixes by local DJs, their own imaging, PSAs, and carrying select sport games.
-In 1998–1999, WCRX produced and broadcast Entertainment Primetime Weekly, a show that is produced in newsradio style.
-It has also broadcast the Emmy Awards.

-Journalism students, and others, report and write articles that are published on Chicagotalks.org, a community and citizen journalism website sponsored by the Journalism Department.
-Journalism Department students in the Magazine Workshop class produce a magazine each semester called Echo.

-AEMMP Records is the student-run record label.
-The staff develops an artist, produces an album, and markets the product throughout the course of an academic year.